prominenceai/deepstream-services-library/docs/api-ode-trigger.md

     uint class_id, uint limit, uint lower, uint upper);
 ```

-This constructor creates a uniquely named Range of Occurences Trigger that checks for the occurrence of Objects within a frame that meet the Trigger's (optional) criteria against a range of numbers.
-The Trigger generates an ODE occurence invoking all Actions if the object count is within range.
+This constructor creates a uniquely named Range of Occurrences Trigger that checks for the occurrence of Objects within a frame that meet the Trigger's (optional) criteria against a range of numbers.
+The Trigger generates an ODE occurrence invoking all Actions if the object count is within range.

 **Parameters**
 * `name` - [in] unique name for the ODE Trigger to create.